About Us

 David grew up without knowing food insecurity firsthand.
 While not affected by financial hardships himself, his parents instilled the values of community and helping others at a very young age.
 When his mother was growing up, she witnessed many community and family members hurt by poverty, so she encouraged her children to do all that they could for their own communities, and he has vivid memories of volunteering at soup kitchens as soon as he was old enough to help.
 David became a commercial window cleaner at 19 years old and enjoys problem solving and meeting with customers.
 He is a fan of the Hurricanes hockey team, fishing and recently tried (and did well) at both woodworking and painting during the pandemic.

 Elizabeth has always had the privilege of a secure family and providing parents.
 While stories were told about times being tougher and less financially secure during her younger years, it is not a struggle that she remembers.
 However, despite her privilege, her parents, David and Jennie, always taught her to be understanding of everyone’s unique, personal situation and to be the most kind and helpful person possible.
 She grew up reading stories like “The Quiltmaker’s Gift” and watching her parents use their time and eventual resources to help strangers and friends in need around every corner.
 Elizabeth attended Appalachian State University to study Post-Conflict Resolution, the process of building community between opposing and oppressed groups of people.
 While living in Boone, she spent much of her time volunteering in the area, including at F.A.R.M.
 Café.
 During the Shelter-in-Place order of 2020, she saw how fragile even the most stable families actually were.
-So, when asked, she encouraged her family to start a Donate-What-You-Can Café of their own.
+So, when asked, she encouraged her family to start a donation supported Community Café of their own.
 Since the summer of 2021, Elizabeth has lived in her dream city of Washington DC.
-She works at the Smithsonian Asian Art Musuem and volunteers at the US Holocaust Museum, along with doing much of The Quiltmaker Cafe's digital work (social media, volunteer logging, fundraising, etc.) and visits as often as possible to help run a donate-what-you-can event booth or food truck!
+She works at the Smithsonian Asian Art Musuem and volunteers at the US Holocaust Museum, along with doing much of The Quiltmaker Cafe's digital work (social media, volunteer logging, fundraising, etc.) and visits as often as possible to help run an event booth or food truck!

 Jennie, David, and Elizabeth are all avid dog lovers, escape room players and love going to concerts together.
 They made a joint, life-changing decision during the fall/winter of the Covid pandemic in 2020.
 With the support and knowledge of One World Everybody Eats and similar cafes, The Quiltmaker Café began its journey in February 2021.